mosip/mimoto/docs/UserDataEncryptionWithPinBasedKey.md

 - The AES key is encrypted using AES/GCM/NoPadding and stored as:

     ```Base64(salt + IV + ciphertext)```
-- The original PIN and AES key are never stored.
+- The original PIN and raw AES key are never stored—only the AES key encrypted with a PIN-derived key is saved.

 ### 2. 🔓 **Wallet Unlock (Session Start)**
 When the user wants to access the wallet, they re-enter their PIN via an unlock API.